luizfpq/QXDC/README.md

 ### Why?
 We already have so many mods and styles for our desktops, but I usually need to reinstall and reinvent my usability options, so I don't wanna use any of all disponible "refisefuquis"¹, I've most used it on Debian Stable, but it works on Xubuntu and most Debian derivatives with XFCE4.

+- From 2021-09 starts version control
+- From version 0.0.2 drop supports to XFCE 4.14

+## Supported Systems
+- Debian Stable (And based systems)
+- Arch Linux (And based systems)

 ### ScreenShots
 ![default_screenshot](resources/img/default_screenshot.png "Visualização de tela cheia")